 An EMG is a test to check how your muscles are working.
-To test the muscles associated with the pudendal nerve this involves having a small pin placed into the muscle around the anus.
+To test the muscles associated with the pudendal nerve, a very small needle is inserted into the muscle around the anus.

 What is an evoked potential test?

 An evoked potential test records how your brain responds to light, sound or touch.
 When we see, hear or touch something our brain responds by making certain types of brain waves called evoked potentials.